HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-casm-aadds.md

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/)

 ### 3. Deploying the AADDS via Terraform
+This deployment requires an account with the Global Administrator and Billing Administrator roles in the tenant, and the Contributor role in the subscription.
+To check a users' tenant roles, search "Azure Active Directory" and navigate to the users pane.
+Find the user account that is being used for this deployment and navigate to "Assigned Roles", and ensure Global Administrator and Billing Administrator are both assigned.
+To check subscription roles, search "Subscriptions" and a list of all subscriptions in the directory will show up.
+Ensure that for the subscription this deployment is taking place in, the users' account is assigned at least a "Contributor" role.
+The "Owner" role has also been verified to work.

+If the user is missing any of these roles, contact the administrator of the Azure tenant.

 terraform.tfvars is the file in which a user specifies variables for a deployment.
 The ```terraform.tfvars.sample``` sample file shows the required variables that a user must provide.

 Before deploying, ```terraform.tfvars``` must be complete.